OpenAPITools/openapi-generator/docs/customization.md

 ## Name Mapping

-One can map the name of the property/parameter to something else.
+One can map the property name using `nameMappings` option and parameter name using `parameterNameMappings` option to something else.
 Consider the following schema:
 ```
     PropertyNameCollision:
       properties: